aeon-toolkit/aeon/docs/mentoring.md

 #### 1. Optimizing the Shapelet Transform

-Mentors : Antoine Guillaume (@baraline)
+Mentors : Antoine Guillaume ({user}`baraline`)

 ##### Description

 A shapelet is defined as a time series subsequence representing a pattern of interest that we wish to search for in time series data.
-Shapelet-based algorithm can be used for a wide range of time series task, in this project, we will focus on its core application, which is to create an embedding of the input time series.
+Shapelet-based algorithms can be used for a wide range of time series tasks.
+In this project, we will focus on its core application, which is to create an embedding of the input time series.

 Our goal in this project will be to optimize the code related to the shapelet